 Chance and the unpredictable underscores Sarah Edmondson’s art practice.

-This has been explored in several group and solo exhibition, including According to Chance at Galerie Pompom, Sydney (2018) which was installed with the help of a random number generator to determine positions on the wall within a predetermined grid, and Reminiscentia, Watt Space Gallery, Newcastle (2014) that explored the chance event of neurological disorders through the use of text and childhood photos.
+This has been explored in several group and solo exhibition, including What are The Chances at Firstdraft (2019) and According to Chance at Galerie Pompom, Sydney (2018) which were installed with the help of a random number generator to determine positions on the wall within a predetermined grid, and Reminiscentia, Watt Space Gallery, Newcastle (2014) that explored the chance event of neurological disorders through the use of text and childhood photos.

 Edmondson was awarded the Mixed Media Prize for her work in the Waverley Art Prize 2020, the Brunswick Street Gallery Small Works Art Prize 2018 and has been a finalist in numerous awards including Stills: National Still Life Award (2017), receiving a judges’ commendation.
 Her work is held in the collection of Coffs Harbour Regional Gallery, among other private collections in Australia and overseas.